-Best accessories for Samsung Gear VR
+Best Accessories for Samsung Gear VR

 Make the most of your Samsung Gear VR experience with these accessories.

-The Samsung Gear VR is currently the most affordable entry point for people interested in exploring virtual reality.
-As more and more developers start working within this emerging tech space, the hope is that you'll have plenty of reasons to pick up and use your Gear VR more often for more applications.
+The Samsung Gear VR is currently the most interesting option for people interested in exploring virtual reality.
+This platform has grown considerably over the last year, which means there is plenty for you to do!

 As your usage increases, you'll want to invest in some essential accessories to get the most out of your Samsung Gear VR.
 Here are a few recommendations to get you on your way.